Mitchell Ho, Ph.D.

 Research Topics

-Antibody-based therapy has shown promising efficacy in hematologic tumors.
-However, this approach has shown limitations in most solid cancers.
-One of the major challenges is the lack of cancer-specific targets in many cancers.
-Our long-term research interests lie primarily in the biochemistry and cell biology of cell surface receptors including glypicans (GPC3, GPC2, and GPC1) for characterizing them as new cancer targets.
+Antibody-based therapy has demonstrated promising efficacy in hematologic tumors, but it has encountered limitations in the context of most solid cancers.
+One of the primary challenges lies in the scarcity of cancer-specific antigens across many solid tumors.
+Our research focus centers on the biochemistry and cell biology of cell surface receptors, including cell surface glypicans, with the aim of developing them as novel targets for combating cancer.

-Heparan and chondroitin sulfate proteoglycans (HSPGs and CSPGs, respectively) are important modulators of signal transduction pathways during development and disease.
-HSPGs mainly consist of glycosylphosphatidylinositol (GPI)-anchored glypicans and transmembrane syndecans.
-Six members (GPC1 to GPC6) of the human glypican fall into two broad subfamilies, GPC1/2/4/6 and GPC3/5.
-Much of our work has focused on fundamental aspects of glypicans in connection to Wnt, Yap and other oncogenic signaling pathways.
-Our goal is to investigate glypicans such as GPC3, GPC2 and GPC1 as new therapeutic targets in cancer.
+Heparan and chondroitin sulfate proteoglycans (HSPGs and CSPGs) serve as critical modulators of signal transduction pathways during development and disease.
+HSPGs predominantly comprise glycosylphosphatidylinositol (GPI)-anchored glypicans and transmembrane syndecans.
+In the realm of human glypicans, six members (GPC1 to GPC6) can be categorized into two overarching subfamilies: GPC1/2/4/6 and GPC3/5.
+A significant portion of our work delves into the fundamental aspects of glypicans, particularly their connections to the Wnt, Yap, and other oncogenic signaling pathways.
+Our overarching objective is to investigate the potential of glypicans, such as GPC1, GPC2, and GPC3, as promising therapeutic targets in the realm of cancer.

-In recent years, we started to apply what we learned from our work on GPC3 to explore other glypicans in cancer.
-We found that GPC2 protein was expressed in nearly half of neuroblastoma cases and that GPC2 knockout inactivated Wnt/β-catenin signaling and reduced the expression of the target gene, N-Myc, an oncogenic driver of neuroblastoma tumorigenesis.
-Furthermore, we conducted a proof-of-concept study that showed CAR T cells and immunotoxins targeting GPC2 could inhibit neuroblastoma growth in mouse models.
-As a result, we reported GPC2 to be a new therapeutic target in neuroblastoma.
+In recent years, we have applied the knowledge gained from our research on GPC3 to explore the role of other glypicans in cancer.
+Notably, we discovered that GPC2 protein expression was evident in nearly half of neuroblastoma cases.
+Inactivating GPC2 through knockout led to the suppression of Wnt/β-catenin signaling and a reduction in the expression of N-Myc, a critical driver of neuroblastoma tumorigenesis.
+Building on this finding, we conducted a proof-of-concept study demonstrating that CAR T cells and immunotoxins targeting GPC2 could effectively hinder neuroblastoma growth in mouse models.
+Consequently, we established GPC2 as a novel therapeutic target for neuroblastoma.

-Mesothelin is highly expressed in many solid tumors including mesothelioma and ovarian cancer.
-To understand its biological function, we collaborated with Byungkook Lee (NCI) to make a structure model and experimentally identified the functional binding domain for MUC16/CA125 (residues 296-359; named IAB) at the N-terminus of cell surface mesothelin.
-Along with Ira Pastan (NCI) and Manish Patankar (University of Wisconsin-Madison), we found that the MUC16-associated N-glycans were required for its binding to mesothelin.
-Our work reveals the molecular mechanism by which mesothelin regulates MUC16/CA125 in cancer pathogenesis.
+Mesothelin is highly expressed in various solid tumors, including mesothelioma and ovarian cancer.
+In our quest to understand its biological function, we collaborated with Byungkook Lee (NCI) to create a structural model and experimentally identify the functional binding domain for MUC16/CA125 (residues 296-359, designated as IAB) at the N-terminus of cell surface mesothelin.
+Working alongside Ira Pastan (NCI) and Manish Patankar (University of Wisconsin-Madison), we established that the MUC16-associated N-glycans are essential for binding to mesothelin.
+Our research elucidates the molecular mechanisms through which mesothelin regulates MUC16/CA125 in the context of cancer pathogenesis.

 Engineering antibody therapeutics for treating cancer: immunotoxins and CAR T cells

-To overcome the limitations of antibody-based immunotherapy for solid tumors, we used multiple antibody technologies to generate large panels of human and xenogeneic antibodies and utilized multiple effector mechanisms to improve the anti-tumor activity of our tumor antigen-specific monoclonal antibodies.
-We have developed multiple strategies with different mechanisms of action, such as immunotoxins, ADCs and CAR T cells.
-Our research program focuses on the development and implementation of antibody-based immunotherapeutic strategies for the treatment of solid tumors, including hepatocellular carcinoma (HCC), pancreatic cancer, neuroblastoma, and mesothelioma.
-The strategies developed in our program may be applicable to other solid tumors.
+To address the limitations of antibody-based immunotherapy in the context of solid tumors, we've harnessed various antibody technologies to create extensive libraries of human and xenogeneic antibodies.
+We've also employed multiple effector mechanisms to enhance the anti-tumor efficacy of our tumor antigen-specific monoclonal antibodies.
+Our research program is dedicated to the development and application of antibody-based immunotherapeutic strategies for treating solid tumors, including hepatocellular carcinoma (HCC), pancreatic cancer, neuroblastoma, and mesothelioma.
+The strategies developed within our program hold promise for potential application in the treatment of other solid tumors.

-To validate GPC3 as a cancer therapeutic target, we generated antibodies (HN3 and YP7) that bind GPC3 on liver cancer cells.
-HN3 is a human single domain antibody isolated using phage display technology, which recognizes a cryptic Wnt binding site in the N-lobe of GPC3.
-YP7 is a monoclonal antibody isolated using mouse hybridoma technology, which binds an epitope at the C-lobe of GPC3 close to cell surface.
-Using these antibodies, we generated immunotoxins and ADCs to target GPC3-expressing cancers.
-We constructed a novel immunotoxin that can produce tumor regression via a dual mechanism of action.
-These immunotoxins inactivate cancer signaling (Wnt and Yap) via the antibody domain and inhibit protein synthesis via the toxin portion.
-This dual mechanism of action may be applicable to other antibody-toxin/drug conjugates for better anti-tumor efficacy.
-Immunogenicity and a short serum half-life may limit the ability of immunotoxins to transition to the clinic.
-To address these concerns, we engineered HN3-based immunotoxins in collaboration with Ira Pastan (NCI) to use various deimmunized Pseudomonas exotoxin (PE) domains and added an albumin binding single domain.
-We also designed CAR T cells using our GPC3 antibodies and demonstrated that humanized YP7 (hYP7) antibody-derived CAR T cells had potent and persistent anti-tumor activity in orthotopic liver cancer mouse models.
-Our collaborator Tim Greten (NCI) is leading the clinical trial at the NIH using our hYP7 CAR T cells for treating liver cancer patients.
+To validate GPC3 as a therapeutic target for cancer, we've generated antibodies, namely HN3 and YP7, that specifically bind to GPC3 on liver cancer cells.
+HN3, a human single-domain antibody obtained through phage display technology, targets a concealed Wnt binding site in the N-lobe of GPC3.
+YP7, on the other hand, is a monoclonal antibody isolated using mouse hybridoma technology, and it binds to an epitope near the cell surface at the C-lobe of GPC3.
+Leveraging these antibodies, we've developed immunotoxins and antibody-drug conjugates (ADCs) to target GPC3-expressing cancers.
+Our innovative immunotoxin operates through a dual mechanism of action, effectively deactivating cancer signaling pathways (Wnt and Yap) through the antibody domain and inhibiting protein synthesis via the toxin component.
+This dual-action approach holds the potential to enhance the efficacy of other antibody-toxin/drug conjugates for anti-tumor purposes.
+Nonetheless, the immunogenicity and short serum half-life of immunotoxins may pose limitations in clinical translation.
+To address these challenges, we've collaborated with Ira Pastan (NCI) to engineer immunotoxins based on HN3, incorporating various deimmunized Pseudomonas exotoxin (PE) domains and adding a single domain for albumin binding.
+Additionally, we've designed CAR T cells utilizing our GPC3 antibodies, and our humanized YP7 (hYP7) antibody-derived CAR T cells have exhibited potent and sustained anti-tumor activity in orthotopic liver cancer mouse models.
+The clinical trial using these hYP7 CAR T cells for the treatment of liver cancer patients is being led by our collaborator, Tim Greten (NCI).

-Using RNA-seq analysis, we showed that exon 3 and exons 7-10 of GPC2 were expressed in cancer but were minimally expressed in normal tissues.
-Accordingly, we discovered a monoclonal antibody (CT3) that recognized exons 3 and 10 and visualized the complex structure of CT3 and GPC2 by electron microscopy.
-The potential of this approach was exemplified by designing CT3-derived CAR T cells that regressed neuroblastoma in mice.
-Genomic sequencing of T cells recovered from mice revealed the CAR integration sites that may contribute to CAR T cell proliferation and persistence.
-These studies demonstrate how RNA-seq data can be exploited to help identify tumor-associated exons that can be targeted by CAR T cell therapies.
-The CT3-derived CAR T cells are currently being developed for a clinical trial at the NIH for treating neuroblastoma patients in our collaboration with the Pediatric Oncology Branch at the NCI.
+Through RNA-seq analysis, we've demonstrated that exon 3 and exons 7-10 of GPC2 are significantly expressed in cancer but minimally in normal tissues.
+Consequently, we've identified a monoclonal antibody (CT3) that recognizes exons 3 and 10 and visualized the complex structure of CT3 and GPC2 through electron microscopy.
+This approach has been exemplified by the development of CT3-derived CAR T cells, which have shown efficacy in regressing neuroblastoma in mouse models.
+Genomic sequencing of T cells recovered from mice has revealed the integration sites of CARs, contributing to CAR T cell proliferation and persistence.
+These studies showcase how RNA-seq data can aid in identifying tumor-associated exons that are potential targets for CAR T cell therapies.
+Currently, CT3-derived CAR T cells are in development for a clinical trial at the NIH aimed at treating neuroblastoma patients through collaboration with the Pediatric Oncology Branch at the NCI.

-Mesothelin is highly expressed in mesothelioma and other major solid tumors.
+Mesothelin, highly expressed in mesothelioma and other major solid tumors, has been the focus of our research.
 We previously isolated HN1, a human monoclonal antibody that disrupts the mesothelin-MUC16 interaction.
-Our recent research has been focused on the targeting of the membrane-proximal region of mesothelin for enhanced anti-tumor activities.
-As a result, we isolated YP218, a unique rabbit monoclonal antibody targeting the C-terminal portion of mesothelin close to the tumor cell surface.
-We developed CAR T cells based on the humanized YP218 and showed they were very effective against mesothelin-positive tumors in mouse models in collaboration with Raffit Hassan (NCI).
+Our recent efforts have centered on targeting the membrane-proximal region of mesothelin to enhance anti-tumor activities.
+As a result, we've isolated YP218, a unique rabbit monoclonal antibody targeting the C-terminal portion of mesothelin near the tumor cell surface.
+Through collaboration with Raffit Hassan (NCI), we've developed CAR T cells based on humanized YP218, demonstrating their remarkable efficacy against mesothelin-positive tumors in mouse models.

 Developing antibody engineering technology: mammalian cell surface display and single domain antibodies

-We have developed a variety of antibody engineering technologies to produce therapeutic antibodies.
-These include development of mammalian cell surface display, construction of shark and camel single domain antibody phage libraries, and humanization of rabbit antibodies.
-Our antibody engineering technologies, such as single domain antibody libraries, can be used to identify therapeutic drugs and diagnostic agents for human diseases including cancer, infectious disease, and neurological disease.
+We have developed various antibody engineering technologies to produce therapeutic antibodies.
+These technologies encompass the development of mammalian cell surface display, the construction of shark and camel single-domain antibody phage libraries, and humanization of rabbit antibodies.
+These antibody engineering tools, including single-domain antibody libraries, can be utilized for the discovery of therapeutic drugs and diagnostic agents targeting human diseases such as cancer, infectious diseases, and neurological disorders.

-Single domain antibodies (also commonly called nanobodies) are known to bind restricted epitopes that may be inaccessible to conventional antibodies.
-To make a large and diverse single domain phage library, we established a method based on PCR-Extension Assembly and Self-Ligation (named ‘EASeL’) to construct a VNAR single domain antibody library from nurse sharks (Ginglymostoma cirratum) in collaboration with Martin Flajnik (University of Maryland).
-We conducted next-generation sequencing analysis of 1.2 million shark VNAR single domains and showed that our shark single domain library is highly diverse.
-In addition, we applied the EASeL method to construct VHH single domain phage libraries from dromedary camels (Camelus dromedaries).
-Single domain antibodies isolated from our phage libraries can have a high affinity (KD < 1 nM) for their tumor or viral antigens.
-We have used single domain antibodies to engineer CAR-T cells, immunotoxins, and other therapeutic scaffolds for treating cancer.
+Single-domain antibodies, commonly referred to as nanobodies, are known for their ability to bind to restricted epitopes that may be inaccessible to conventional antibodies.
+To create a large and diverse single-domain phage library, we introduced a method called PCR-Extension Assembly and Self-Ligation (EASeL) to construct a VNAR single-domain antibody library from nurse sharks (Ginglymostoma cirratum) in collaboration with Martin Flajnik (University of Maryland).
+Subsequently, we conducted next-generation sequencing analysis of 1.2 million shark VNAR single domains, demonstrating the high diversity of our shark single-domain library.
+Moreover, we applied the EASeL method to construct VHH single-domain phage libraries from dromedary camels (Camelus dromedaries).
+Single-domain antibodies isolated from these phage libraries exhibit high affinity (KD < 1 nM) for their respective tumor or viral antigens.
+These single-domain antibodies have been employed in the engineering of CAR-T cells, immunotoxins, and other therapeutic platforms for cancer treatment.

-Antibody engineering is typically carried out by displaying antibody fragments on the surface of microorganisms (e.g. phage, bacteria and yeast).
-We established a new antibody engineering method known as 'mammalian cell surface display' that is adapted from yeast cell surface display.
-Using this approach, antibody fragments are expressed on human HEK-293 cells, and high affinity antigen binders are isolated from a combinatory library via flow cytometry.
+Antibody engineering traditionally involves displaying antibody fragments on the surface of microorganisms (e.g., phage, bacteria, and yeast).
+We have introduced a novel antibody engineering method known as 'mammalian cell display,' which is adapted from yeast display.
+With this approach, antibody fragments are expressed on mammalian cells, and high-affinity antigen binders are isolated from a combinatorial library using flow cytometry.

-To develop rabbit antibodies for clinical application, we analyzed the complex structures of rabbit antibodies with their antigens from the Protein Data Bank and identified antigen-contacting residues on the rabbit Fv within the 6 Angstrom distance to its antigen.
-Based on the structural analysis, we designed a humanization strategy by grafting the combined Kabat/IMGT/Paratome CDRs into a human germline framework sequence.
-The immunotoxins composed of the humanized rabbit Fvs (e.g. hYP218) fused to a clinically used toxin showed stronger cytotoxicity against tumor cells than the immunotoxins derived from their original rabbit Fvs.
-The CAR T cells based on the hYP218 antibody show effective inhibition of tumor growth in mice.
-Our method can be used as a general approach to humanize rabbit antibodies.
+In the pursuit of developing rabbit antibodies for clinical applications, we conducted a comprehensive analysis of the complex structures of rabbit antibodies in conjunction with their antigens obtained from the Protein Data Bank.
+This analysis allowed us to identify antigen-contacting residues on the rabbit Fv within a 6 Angstrom distance from the antigen.
+Building on this structural insight, we devised a humanization strategy by grafting the structure-based CDRs into a human germline framework sequence.
+Immunotoxins composed of the humanized rabbit Fvs (e.g., hYP218) fused with clinically used toxins exhibited greater cytotoxicity against tumor cells compared to immunotoxins derived from their original rabbit Fvs.
+CAR T cells based on the hYP218 antibody demonstrated effective inhibition of tumor growth in mice.
+This method can serve as a general approach to humanize rabbit antibodies.

-Drug resistance is an important component of tumor biology that requires a complex cellular environment for study.
-We have established ex vivo tumor spheroid models using cell lines and primary patient cells in collaboration with Shuichi Takayama (University of Michigan) and V. Courtney Broaddus (UCSF).
-This allows us to study the molecular mechanisms of drug resistance in a physiologically relevant cellular model.
-We have also used microarrays to profile gene expression in both spheroids and monolayers to identify new targets specific to the 3D biological structure of cancer.
+Drug resistance is a critical aspect of tumor biology that demands a complex cellular environment for study.
+In collaboration with Shuichi Takayama (University of Michigan) and V. Courtney Broaddus (UCSF), we've established ex vivo tumor spheroid models utilizing both cell lines and primary patient cells.
+These models enable the study of the molecular mechanisms of drug resistance within a physiologically relevant cellular framework.
+Additionally, we've employed microarrays to profile gene expression in both spheroids and monolayers, leading to the identification of new targets specific to the 3D biological structure of cancer.

 Discovering antibody drugs for treating COVID-19: nanobodies broadly neutralizing SARS-CoV-2 variants

-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is the etiologic agent of COVID-19 that enters human cells by binding its envelope anchored type I fusion protein (spike) to angiotensin-converting enzyme 2 (ACE2).
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is the etiologic agent of COVID-19, which enters human cells by binding its envelope-anchored type I fusion protein (spike) to angiotensin-converting enzyme 2 (ACE2).
 Numerous neutralizing antibodies targeting the spike, particularly its ACE2 receptor binding domain (RBD), have been developed to treat COVID-19 using common strategies such as single B cell cloning, animal immunization, and phage display.
-However, SARS-CoV-2 variants such as D614G, B.1.1.7, B.1.351, P.1, and B.1.617.2 have exhibited increased resistance to neutralization by monoclonal antibodies.
-Highly effective and broadly neutralizing antibody therapy is demanded for COVID-19 patients worldwide.
+However, SARS-CoV-2 variants, such as D614G, B.1.1.7, B.1.351, P.1, and B.1.617.2, have exhibited increased resistance to neutralization by monoclonal antibodies.
+Highly effective and broadly neutralizing antibody therapy is in demand for COVID-19 patients worldwide.

 Teaching Interests